Brilliant Labs Frame

 Our take

-Brilliant Labs Frame scores 67/100 and is the only AI glasses with an actual micro-OLED display built in โ which sounds futuristic until you learn the field of view is only about 20 degrees.
+Brilliant Labs Frame scores 67/100 and is the only AI glasses on the market with an actual micro-OLED display built into the lens โ which sounds incredibly futuristic until you learn the usable field of view is only about 20 degrees, roughly the size of a postage stamp at arm's length.

-Open-source hardware and software that you can modify yourself.
-Noa multimodal AI assistant that both sees and hears your environment.
-Under 40g total weight.
-No subscription fees โ bring your own API keys for the AI services.
-Prescription lens compatible for daily wear.
-For developers and hardware hackers, this is a dream playground with real potential.
-For mainstream consumers, it's an expensive experiment.
+Open-source hardware and open-source software that developers can fully modify and extend.
+The Noa multimodal AI assistant both sees through the camera and hears through the microphone for contextual awareness.
+Under 40g total frame weight for comfortable all-day wear.
+No subscription fees โ bring your own API keys for whatever AI services you prefer.
+Prescription lens compatible through add-on inserts.
+For developers, hardware hackers, and tinkerers, this is a genuinely exciting playground with real creative potential.
+For mainstream consumers expecting a polished product, it's an expensive and frustrating experiment.
 Performance: 60/100.
 Daily utility: 55/100.

-At $349, it's technically cheaper than Meta Ray-Ban AI glasses ($379-405) but lacks their camera quality, audio fidelity, and polish.
-The battery needs a companion charging case called Mister Power for all-day use.
-Retail availability is severely limited.
-The developer community is small but passionate.
-This is an enthusiast product through and through โ buy it because you want to build something, not because you expect it to work perfectly out of the box.
+At $349, it's technically cheaper than Meta Ray-Ban AI glasses ($379-405) but dramatically lacks their camera quality, audio fidelity, ecosystem polish, and mainstream usability.
+The battery needs a companion charging case called Mister Power for reliable all-day use.
+Retail availability is severely limited to the company's website.
+The developer community is passionate but small.
+This is an enthusiast product through and through โ buy it because you want to build something novel, not because you expect it to work perfectly out of the box.

-The lowest recorded price is $299 from early 2024.
-"Fair price" momentum โ no urgency to buy now, but no reason to expect a dramatic price drop either.
+The lowest recorded price is $299 from the 2024 launch period.
+"Fair price" momentum โ no urgency to buy now, but no reason to expect a dramatic discount either.

-Bottom line: Buy if you're a developer who wants to hack on open-source AI glasses with a real display โ skip if you want something polished and consumer-ready (get Meta Ray-Bans instead).
+Bottom line: Buy if you're a developer who wants to hack on open-source AI glasses with a real heads-up display โ skip if you want something polished and consumer-ready.
+Get Meta Ray-Bans instead for daily use.

 Pros & cons